Dectinc/leetcode/md/Longest Substring Without Repeating Characters.md

         if (curLen > maxLen) {
             maxLen = curLen;
         }

         return maxLen;
     }
 }
 ```

-### Change list
+### Refinement

 - 2014-04-25 22:14:49

     I forgot to compare curLen with maxLen when the loop ends, thus, if the longest substring occurs at the end of the given string, the right answer connot be returned.